 My dad did a huge overseas trip in his twenties and growing up he'd always talk about it and it made me want to travel to.
 So when I finished uni I decided to pack my bags and go.
 I'd had it all planned for a few months and known I was going to leave for about 6 months so you have time to prepare and research.

 People tell you to make sure you're okay being your own company, which is so true, otherwise take an iPod and kindle so you don't have to talk to yourself the whole time.
-I started off, my first trip alone and out of Asia, in Jordan which was terrifying and lonely and I knew I'd thrown myself in the deep end but I had so much fun and met awesome people and now I'm in turkey and I've been away from home for a month with another month left and I know I was right when I told people this was the one thing I'd regret if I never went. over 6 years agoAnswered by Sian via WorldNomads.com
+I started off, my first trip alone and out of Asia, in Jordan which was terrifying and lonely and I knew I'd thrown myself in the deep end but I had so much fun and met awesome people and now I'm in turkey and I've been away from home for a month with another month left and I know I was right when I told people this was the one thing I'd regret if I never went. about 7 years agoAnswered by Sian via WorldNomads.com

 My parents worked for the US foreign service over-seas which resulted in my getting my first passport when I was 5 months old.
 We lived in and traveled to many different countries over the years and the excitement of travel became not only a habit but an addiction for me.
 I NEED to do it!!
-And I love every minute of it!!!! over 6 years agoAnswered by Drew via WorldNomads.com
+And I love every minute of it!!!! about 7 years agoAnswered by Drew via WorldNomads.com

 Great question, Josh.
 I first traveled in high school on a summer exchange program to France.
 I really caught the "bug" when I was in the 30's and traveled to Prague with my sister.
 It was such a beautiful and easy city to explore. that trip made me realize how easy it is to travel!
 Since then I have traveled to Paris and Croatia and Italy.
 Most recently, I traveled to Bali!